Thank you to everyone that has shared their story.

-Because of this, in both 2014 and 2015 I am raising money for Genesis who research preventative measures for breast cancer.
+Because of this, in both 2014 and 2015 I am raising money for Prevent Breast Cancer who research preventative measures for breast cancer.

 Having spoken to both Kirsty and my mum they feel that without prevention measures such as mammograms, regular checks and in many cases genetic testing along with the support they have received from centres like this, their diagnoses may not have occurred and given them the chance to even fight and beat the disease.
 So, as this centre is locally based and renowned throughout Europe for the research they complete into prevention and early detection of breast cancer, it seemed an ideal cause to raise money for.

 To raise the vital funds needed I am doing the following events –